 H. Prohibited Uses

-1. Use of chemical fertilizers, herbicides, fungicides, pesticides, chemical septic system cleaners and such other substances as may be determined by the Board of Health;
+1. Use of chemical fertilizers (see Chilmark Board of Health fertilizer guidelines), herbicides, fungicides, pesticides, chemical septic system cleaners and such other substances as may be determined by the Board of Health to be a threat to the health of the Pond and watershed;

 2. Bulk storage of hazardous substances with the exception of household heating fuel;